MobileCloudNetworking/mobaas/README.md

 The example service manager (`example/demo_service_manager.py`) uses and extends this library.

+## Authentication
+Authentication and access to the SM is mediated by OpenStack keystone.
+In order to make a service instantiation request against a SM the end user needs to supply:

+ * tenant name: this should be provided through the `X-Auth-Token` HTTP header
+ * token: this should be provided through the `X-Tenant-Name` HTTP header.
+If no `X-Tenant-Name` is supplied the default of `admin` will be used (See [here](https://git.mobile-cloud-networking.eu/cloudcontroller/mcn_cc_sdk/blob/master/sdk/services.py#L86) for why).

+### Generating a Keystone Token
+**IMPORTANT:** you're user must be assigned `admin` permissions for the project they're part of.

+For this to work you will need the keystone command line tools installed (`pip install python-keystoneclient`) and also your OpenStack credentials.

+To create a keystone token issue the following commands:

+    $ keystone token-get

 ## Configuration

 All configuration of the service manager is carried out through `etc/sm.cfg`.
 There are three sections to this